TusharQLab/market-data/README.md

 - Recommended safe working size: **below 500–600 MB**
 - Large repositories become slower for clone, pull, push, and CI tasks

+###To keep the pipeline running smoothly long-term:

+- Download/archive data locally every 2–4 months
+- Delete older historical CSV files from GitHub after backup
+- Keep only recent months in the repo
+- Pipeline continues collecting future data automatically without interruption

+New monthly and yearly files are created automatically when a new month or year starts.

 ## Schedule